Mihai Flamaropol: Football career

 Flamaropol was born on 9 April 1919 in Bucharest, Romania and began playing football in 1931 at local club Gloria when he was 12 years old.
 He made his Divizia A debut on 10 May 1940, playing for Juventus București under coach Coloman Braun-Bogdan in a 5–2 home victory in which he scored a goal against UD Reșița.
 In his next league game he managed to score again in a 3–1 loss to Unirea Tricolor București.
 At the end of his first season spent at Juventus, the club was relegated to Divizia B, but Flamaropol stayed with the club, scoring six goals in 14 matches from the 1940–41 Divizia B season, helping the club get promoted back to the first division after one year.
 However, they did not get to play in Divizia A as the championship was interrupted because of World War II.
 After the war ended, the first season was the 1945–46 București championship in which he was the team's top-scorer with 16 goals in 14 appearances, helping Juventus earn the fourth place that granted participation in the 1946–47 Divizia A.

 In 1952, Flamaropol went to play for CCA București for two seasons.
 He won the championship in both of them, in the first contributing with three goals in seven appearances and in the second he played eight matches, scoring one goal.
-He made his last Divizia A appearance on 17 May 1953, playing for CCA București in a 4–0 victory against Locomotiva Timișoara, having a total of 48 goals netted in 118 matches in the competition.
+He made his last Divizia A appearance on 17 May 1953, playing for CCA București in a 4–0 victory against Locomotiva Timișoara, totaling 48 goals netted in 118 matches in the competition.

 He also played four matches for Romania's national team, making his debut under coach Iuliu Baratky on 20 June 1948 in a 1948 Balkan Cup match that ended with a 3–2 home victory against Bulgaria, but he was sent off in the 74th minute.
 His following game was in the same competition, replacing Andrei Mercea in the 77th minute of a 2–1 home victory against Czechoslovakia.